r-rocha/jsPsych-in-Qualtrics/mkdocs/rt-task.md

 ## Second transformation: `demo-simple-rt-task-transformed-with-display-element.html`

-The `demo-simple-rt-task-transformed-with-display-element.html` file in this repository contains three changes from the `demo-simple-rt-task-transformed.html`.
+Adding the `display_element` parameter in the `jsPsych.init()` and having additional control over the display element is important for embedding jsPsych into Qualtrics.
+The `demo-simple-rt-task-transformed-with-display-element.html` file in [this GitHub repository](https://github.com/kywch/jsPsych-in-Qualtrics/blob/master/rt-task/demo-simple-rt-task-transformed-with-display-element.html) contains three changes from the `demo-simple-rt-task-transformed.html`.
 When you open `demo-simple-rt-task-transformed-with-display-element.html` in a browser, you should see the same reaction time task.

 Let's look at each change.

 ### Change 1: Using `display_element`

-By adding the `display_element` parameter in the `jsPsych.init()` like below, you can have additional control over the display element, which is important in embedding jsPsych into Qualtrics.
-In the below example, jsPsych will render the experiment in the `<div>` called `display_stage`, which the current script does not have yet.
+By adding the `display_element` parameter in the `jsPsych.init()` like below, jsPsych will render the experiment in the `<div>` called `display_stage`, which the current script does not have yet.
 So, let's add the `display_stage`.

 ```js
 /* start the experiment */